 What was the first band you joined?
 Were you dealing with the typical stereotypes of being Female?

 MP: We started a family wedding band with my brothers and Sisters and did that for a few.
 Then Roxy and I started our first all girl band with Denise LaTourelle on bass and her sister Laura LaTourelle on lead vocal.
-We were called ‘ Pantagruel’.
-We were inspired by the all-girl band’s Bands ‘ Fanny‘ and ‘ Cradle ‘.
+We were called ‘ Pantagruel.’
+We were inspired by the all-girl band’s Bands ‘ Fanny‘ and ‘ Cradle .’
 As far as dealing with typical stereotypes because of being female, yes.
 That was impossible back then.
 Guys thought Women couldn’t rock like Men.
 They thought it was physically impossible.
 Roxy and I play harder than most Men to this day.
-I think it was even more difficult for the Gals in Fanny and Cradle with my conversations with Guitarist Patti Quattro.
-Roxy and I ignored that mentality and continued on.
+I believe it was even harder for the Gals in Fanny and Cradle with my conversations with Guitarist Patti Quattro.
+Roxy and I ignored that mentality and continued.
 We refused to be treated as just T&A. What’s amazing is that it’s just instruments.
 It’s not like lifting a truck or something.
-There are a lot of ‘Fem Guys’ in rock anyways that play size 8 strings and guys that hit a light on the drums.
+There are a lot of ‘Fem Guys’ in rock anyways that play size eight strings and guys that hit a light on the drums.
 Look at all the Girls rocking it these days.
 They are now accepted and shredding and playing hard equal to the guys.

 With the music industry the way it is with streaming being the favored thing to do, how difficult is it for you to make music and survive in this climate?

-MP: It’s very difficult.
+MP: It’s tough.
 You can’t survive on it as a job.
-You have to really love music to continue these days.
-It’s a changing world and everything we want are available at our fingertips.
+You have to love music to continue these days.
+It’s a changing world, and everything we want is available at our fingertips.
 That’s why big stores like Macy’s, J.C.
 Penney are closing.
 We can go online and order or stream anything we want.
-My Husband buys music online and he doesn’t want to deal with physical CDs.
+My Husband buys music online, and he doesn’t want to deal with physical CDs.
 He wants no clutter.
 Others I know feel the same.
 Not good for me or others trying to sell records but this is the way it is.
 You have to play live shows nowadays to sell CDs so that the fans purchase at the show.

 Let’s talk about your guitar playing.
 What kind of style would you say is your playing?